ecilasun/e32/README.md

 ## Load Wait Stage
 This stage is the data load delay slot.
 Since the writeback stage needs the data from memory to pass into a register, we need to wait here for loads to complete.
 It's also a placeholder stage for future, delayed devices where loads do not complete in a single clock cycle.

+## Interrupt Wait Stage
+This stage is entered only when the WFI instruction is executed, to serve as a sleep/wait for interrupt stage.
+On any external hardware interrupt or timer interrupt, this stage will resume execution of the HART.
+One exception is the software illegal instruction interrupts which will be ignored, since obviously the HART is already asleep and can't be producing those.

 ## Writeback Stage
 This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type, for both the integer register file and the CSRs.
 The next instruction pointer is calculated here as well, including handling of traps and branches.
 This stage will handle mret by clearing the currently handled interrupt pending bit to allow further traps of the same type execute.